 After each session, the blood is taken to the processing centre in Loughborough where it is separated into red blood cells and plasma products, and then stored ready for dispatch.

-Pet Blood Bank UK runs an average of five sessions a week at veterinary practices and kennels, with over 10,000 lifesaving donors registered with the charity.
-Last year Pet Blood Bank sent out over 5,000 units of blood and as transfusion medicine advances, the demand continues to grow.
+The Pet Blood Bank UK runs an average of five sessions a week at veterinary practices and kennels, with over 9,000 lifesaving donors registered with the charity.
+Last year, we sent out over 5,000 units of blood and as transfusion medicine advances, the demand continues to grow.

 After each donation session, the units of blood collected are transported to the processing centre.
-The blood is transported in a protective box which allows it to cool down gradually to room temperature.
-This is the optimum temperature for the processing stage.
+The blood is transported in a protective box which allows it to cool down gradually to around 20°C. This is the optimum temperature for the processing stage.

-When the blood arrives at the PBB processing centre, the lab team inspect each unit of blood and log the unique reference number which relates to your dog’s donor number.
+When the blood arrives at our processing centre, our lab team inspect each unit of blood and log the unique reference number which relates to your dog’s donor number.
 This means every unit of blood can be traced back to each donor.

-The plasma is firstly placed in a ‘Blast’ freezer and once frozen, it is transferred into the -30°C freezer with a shelf life of up to five years.
+The plasma is firstly placed in a freezer at -80°C and once frozen, it is transferred into the -34°C freezer with a shelf life of up to five years.